testdouble/test_data/README.md

 If you find that your test suite is failing after adding `TestData.uses_test_data` to your setup, don't panic!
-Test failures are most likely caused by the combination of your `test_data` database with the data persisted by your factories.
+Test failures are most likely caused by the combination of your `test_data` SQL dump with the records inserted by your factories.

 One approach would be to attempt to resolve each such failure one-by-one—usually by updating the offending factories or editing your `test_data` database to ensure they steer clear of one another.
-Care should be taken to preserve the conceptual encapsulation of each test, however, as naively squashing errors can introduce inadvertent coupling between your factories and your `test_data` database such that neither can be used independently of the other.
+Care should be taken to preserve the conceptual encapsulation of each test, however, as naively squashing errors risks introducing inadvertent coupling between your factories and your `test_data` data such that neither can be used independently of the other.

 Another approach that the `test_data` gem provides is an additional mode with `TestData.uses_clean_slate`, which—when called at the top of a factory-dependent